Information for Instructors: OULN

 The OULN distance learning classes exam schedule will follow that of the regional campuses' exam schedule.
 Every class session relies on the audio/video ‘real-time’ connection of each participating site’s unique classroom; these connections are vital to an OULN course.

-We will post the upcoming semester's OULN final exam schedule at least one week prior to the start of that semester.
+We will post the upcoming semester's OULN final exam schedule to the OULN website at the beginning of each semester.
 Please check our website to obtain the OULN final exam connection time scheduled for your OULN course.

 Instructor salary compensation for overload/adjunct courses taught on the Ohio University Learning Network (OULN) will be at the normal overload/adjunct rate as long as income generated by student credit hours equals (breaks even with) faculty base salary for the course.
 Compensation for an OULN course that is less than break-even will be pro-rated up to normal overload rates based on average fee income per student credit generated in the course.

 For on load teaching OULN teaching assignments, there will be no salary beyond additional compensation for travel and/or delivery as applicable (see below).

 OULN instructors will confirm reimbursement for travel expenses with the receiving campus(es)/center(s) associate dean(s) before the course is offered.
 This includes faculty who are eligible by university policy for mileage reimbursement given the large amount of expense that can be associated with mileage.
 Each campus may determine limits for travel reimbursement.